 It is proven that employees with a higher level of emotional intelligence are naturally more efficient in teamwork.
-Emotionally intelligent employees are effective communicators, appreciate their team members’ input, and motivate their teams, which effectively boosts productivity and is a significant asset to the team and organisation.
+Emotionally intelligent employees are empathetic and effective communicators who appreciate and encourage their team members’ input, and they motivate their teams.
+Effective Teamwork lead by emotionally intelligence employees is the foundation of all great organisation.

-Those who have high emotional intelligence are self-aware and understand their strengths and weakness.
+Employees who have a high level of emotional intelligence are self-aware and understand their strengths and weakness.
 They know what and how much they can take on and achieve within a certain amount of time, building trust and productivity.
-In contrast, other employees may not understand strengths and weakness as much and can end up overpromising and/or underdelivering.
+In contrast, employees who don’t have such a high EI level may not understand strengths and weaknesses as much and can end up overpromising and/or underdelivering.